flatcar/flatcar-website/content/docs/latest/nebraska/development.md

 ---

 This section shows how to set up a development environment for Nebraska.
-Be also sure to read the [contributing](./contributing) section for the general guidelines when contributing to Nebraska.

 Nebraska needs a running `PostgresSQL` database.
 Apart from that, the recommended way to work on it, is to run the backend with the `noop`